What to Expect

 Comprehensive Intervention Plan

 Your child’s therapy plan is then sent to your referring physician for review and signature.
 Once that is complete, we can begin a comprehensive intervention plan.
-A comprehensive intervention program will include input from other caregivers, and may involve several therapeutic disciplines, including occupational therapy, physical therapy, or speech therapy.
+A comprehensive intervention program will include input from other caregivers, and may involve several therapeutic disciplines.
 As therapy progresses and you begin to see improvement in your child’s skills, progress reports will be provided to you as well as to your child’s physician so all parties are informed of the successes that are taking place.
 We welcome feedback and involvement from all parties interested in the child’s care and progress.